nicolaisi/couchquery/index.rst

    rows = db.views.banzai.lectroidByType(key="red-lectroid")

 Iterating over a RowSet object yields the values from the view result.
-If the values are documents then it will yield a CouchDocument instance for the value.
+If the values are documents then it will yield a Document instance for the value.

    for doc in rows:
       if doc.type == '